 BAN427 Insurance Analytics

-- Introduction to Non Life Insurance.
+- Introduction to Non-Life Insurance.
 Adverse selection and moral hazard - and how to measure this empirically.
-Background literature: Einav and Finkelstein "Selection in Insurance Markets" and maybe Aarbu (2017) - "Asymmetric Information in Home Insurance".

 - Prediction methods with applications to insurance.
-Standard "ML tool set" that will be used (logit regression, regression trees, random forest, ensemble methods, etc).
+Introduction to the standard "ML tool set" (logit regression, regression trees, random forest, ensemble methods and more).

 - How to use randomized experiments in order to improve business processes.

 - From predictive modelling to production.
 How to deploy and maintain many prediction models in a business environment?
 Keywords: Microservices, Streaming data, on-the-fly scoring.

 - Know how big data and machine learning techniques is used in the insurance industry